biotaphy/tutorials/_sources/tutorial/w8_build_pam.rst.txt

-# Webinar 7: Introducing Presence-Absence Matrices (PAMs) for Large Scale Analyses
+# Webinar 8: Introducing Presence-Absence Matrices (PAMs) for Large Scale Analyses

 ## Introduction

-Read [Tutorial Overview](../tutorial/w1_overview.rst) for an overview of how all tutorials work.
+Read `Tutorial Overview <../tutorial/w1_overview>`_ for an overview of how all tutorials work.

 Build grid creates a geospatial grid, in vector format.
 The grid is used for defining